BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 FEEL MORE AT EASE

 We all experience anxiety, but for some it can become overwhelming.
 You might feel consumed by worry, constantly thinking about what could go wrong.
-Or maybe you experience anxiety as distressing physical sensations like difficulty breathing, muscle pain, headaches or digestive issues.
+Or maybe you experience anxiety as distressing physical sensations like difficulty breathing, muscle tension or digestive issues.
 These experiences may make you want to avoid the things that cause you anxiety, but as you do, your life gets smaller.

 We are here to help.